Congresswoman Katherine Clark proudly serves the Fifth District of Massachusetts. She was first elected in a special election in December of 2013.

 Katherine is a proud member of several caucuses in Congress, including the Congressional Progressive Caucus and the Women’s Caucus.

-Katherine, her husband Rodney and their three boys Addison, Jared and Nathaniel live in Melrose.
+Katherine, her husband Rodney, and their three children Addison, Riley, and Nathaniel live in Melrose.